juandtap/juandtap/README.md

 # Juan Diego Tapia Vasquez

 Hello!
-I'm Juan Diego Tapia Vasquez, a technology enthusiast and a Computer Science Engineering student at Universidad Politécnica Salesiana.
+I'm a technology enthusiast and a Computer Science Engineering student at Universidad Politécnica Salesiana.

 ## Languages and Tools: